 - Become a success story

-Previous graduates have gone onto global acclaim, winning awards, literary prizes, grants and international residencies for their published work.
+Some of Australia’s best known writers, including Anna Funder and Kate Grenville, studied creative writing at UTS.
+Previous graduates have also gone onto global acclaim, winning awards, literary prizes, grants and international residencies for their published and produced work.

 - Find your people

-Cultivate your practice among teachers and peers who share and support your passions.
+Develop your practice and cultivate relationships with peers who share and support your creative passion.

-Connect with professional industry organisations, publishers and film bodies to increase your career potential.
+Connect with writers, publishers, filmmakers and cultural organisations to increase your career potential.

 Student and graduate work

-- UTS Writers’ Anthology: The UTS Writers’ Anthology showcases the best new talent from the UTS creative writing degree as well as writing from all university students.
+- UTS Writers’ Anthology: The UTS Writers’ Anthology showcases the best new talent from the UTS creative writing degree as well as work from students from other disciplines.
 The anthology can include short stories, poetry, scripts, non-fiction, and any other kind of creative writing.